The best 13 surf spots in the Canary Islands

 Here’s a list with some of the most popular routes for the Canary Islands:

-- Ferry from Huelva to Lanzarote: There is 1 weekly crossing from Huelva to Lanzarote, arriving at the port of Arrecife.
-The route is serviced by FRS and the trip duration is 27h 30min.
+- Ferry from Huelva to Lanzarote: there is 1 weekly crossing from Huelva to Lanzarote, arriving at the port of Arrecife.
+The route is operated by Naviera Armas and Trasmediterránea and the trip duration is around 27.5 hours.

-- Ferry from Tenerife to Gran Canaria: There are multiple daily crossings from Tenerife to Gran Canaria serviced by Naviera Armas, Fred.
+- Ferry from Tenerife to Gran Canaria: there are multiple daily crossings from Tenerife to Gran Canaria operated by Naviera Armas, Fred.
 Olsen Express and Trasmediterránea.
-The fastest ferry makes the trip in 1.5 hours on average.
+The fastest ferry makes the trip in 80 min.

-- Ferry from Lanzarote to Fuerteventura: You can travel from Lanzarote to Fuerteventura daily.
-There are around 70 weekly crossings serviced by Fred.
-Olsen Express, Naviera Armas and Líneas Marítimas Romero and it takes 30 minutes to reach the island of Fuerteventura.
+- Ferry from Lanzarote to Fuerteventura: you can travel from Lanzarote to Fuerteventura daily.
+There are around 140 weekly crossings operated by Fred.
+Olsen Express, Naviera Armas and Líneas Marítimas Romero and it takes between 25 and 30 minutes to reach the island of Fuerteventura.

-- Ferry from Tenerife to El Hierro: There are 7 weekly crossings between Tenerife and El Hierro.
-The trip duration is 2h 30min and the route is normally serviced by Naviera Armas.
+- Ferry from Tenerife to El Hierro: there are several weekly crossings between Tenerife and El Hierro.
+The trip duration is about 2.5 hours and the route is normally serviced by Naviera Armas.